threefoldfoundation/info_cloud/src/evdc/evdc_k8s.md

 - Docker is the standard for containers
 - Kubernetes is the standard for container orchestration

-On the TF Grid a Kubernetes orchestrator can be deployed out of the box.
-We have implemented the [K3S](https://k3s.io) implementation, which is a full-blown Kubernetes offering, but using only half of the memory footprint, packaged as a single binary and made more lightweight so that it can run in resource-constrained locations (so fit for IoT, edge, ARM etc).
+On the TF Grid, you can deploy a Kubernetes orchestrator out of the box.
+We have implemented the [K3S](https://k3s.io) implementation, which is a full-blown Kubernetes offering.
+It uses only half of the memory footprint while being packaged as a single binary and made more lightweight to run in resource-constrained locations (so fit for IoT, edge, ARM etc).

 #### More info on K3S

-The deployed Kubernetes instance  is a lightweight K3S Kubernetes implementation in Zero-OS
+The deployed Kubernetes instance is a lightweight K3S Kubernetes implementation in Zero-OS.

   ![](img/evdck3slogo.png)